 In fishing, as in life, there are stretches of sheer bliss, moments of utter despair, and, in between, untold hours of anticipation, swearing, and small talk.
 There’s also a lot of equipment.
 The best kids fishing poles help cut the clutter and extraneous bits that will only get hooked in the car upholstery while making casting beginner-friendly for those with tiny fingers.
 True, children on the water can be a challenge when their vestigial iPads are far away.
 But the character-building potential of learning to fish as a kid is off the charts.
-Armed with some kids fishing rods, you turn casual naturalists into keen observers who learn the power of patience, focus, concentration, and delayed gratification.
+Armed with some kids fishing rods, you turn screen-obsessed youth into keen observers who learn the power of patience, focus, concentration, and delayed gratification.
 All of these will serve him or her long after the last line is dry.

 But don’t take our word for it: “There’s just no better way to build a child’s confidence and get them to be more independent,” says Hernan Santiestaban, owner of the fishing authority ReelGame.com.
 We tapped Santiestaban for tips on what to look for when considering your child’s first or next rod and reel.

 The Best Kids Fishing Poles: What to Look For